Перейти до вмісту

 • Implement Bradley-Terry reward models and DPO loss functions to align policy models with human preference datasets.

-• Compare human-led preference collection pipelines with AI-led feedback (RLAIF) systems to optimize training costs and reduce iteration latency.
+• Compare human-led preference collection pipelines with AI-led feedback (RLAIF) systems to optimize training costs, iteration latency, and annotation quality.

 The Complete Pipeline: From Text Completer to Assistant